nich2408/BlazorMsalWithApiSample/README.md

 - `BlazorMsalWithApiSample.Shared` contains simple models.

 ### 💻 Usage
-API must be run in order to access the FetchData page from the Blazor app.
+API must be running in order to access the FetchData page from the Blazor app.

 If you are using Visual Studio, it's better to enable multiple startup projects like so: